Your guide to visiting Lake Superior in spring

 Rocky shoreline along clear lake

-Lake Superior Provincial Park shines in summer and fall, but spring’s hidden charm makes it the perfect time to visit.
+Lake Superior Provincial Park shines in summer and fall, but we think that spring is the most underrated time of the year to visit.

-Waking from its deep winter slumber, the park transforms into a wonderland of fresh greenery, rushing water, and vibrant life — a landscape that can’t be experienced in any other season.
+As the landscape awakens from its deep winter slumber, the park transforms into a wonderland of fresh green, rushing water, and vibrant life.
+Many of the wonders of the season can’t be experienced any other time of the year.

 ~